MarkoNikolajevic/invoices/README.md

 I also used **useContext** to pass data between components.

 ### What I learned
 This was the first time I used Supabase, and I learned a lot about how to use it and manage data.
-I also leanred how much important it is to structure and organize your code when building out an app like this.
+I also learned how much important it is to structure and organize your code when building out an app like this.

 ### What I could do better
 - I could have used a more efficient way to write typescript code